kyeongmincho/hc-zenburn-vscode/README.md

 ## Credits

-- Nantas Nardelli <nantas.nardelli@gmail.com> created the High Contrast Zenburn theme for emacs, which was a port of the vim theme made by Bozhidar Batsov.
+- Nantas Nardelli <nantas.nardelli@gmail.com> created the High Contrast Zenburn theme for emacs, which was a higher contrast version of the emacs Zenburn theme made by Bozhidar Batsov.
 His repository can be found at: [https://github.com/edran/hc-zenburn-emacs](https://github.com/edran/hc-zenburn-emacs)

 - Bozhidar Batsov <bozhidar@batsov.com> created the Zenburn theme for emacs, which was a port of the vim theme made by Jani Nurminen.